Kerr Putney, Chief of Police

 Deputy Chief Vicki Foster

 joined the Charlotte-Mecklenburg Police Department as a member of the 106th recruit class of 1991.
-She was promoted to his current rank in 2013.
+She was promoted to her current rank in 2013.

 As Deputy Chief of the Support Services Group

 , she oversees the Special Operations Bureau, the Lab and Evidence Bureau and the Community Services Bureau.
 These bureaus include the Violent Criminal Apprehension Team (VCAT), SWAT, Civil Emergency Unit, Canine, Aviation, Bomb Squad, Electronic Monitoring, ALERT, Crime Scene Search and the Crime Lab.
 She also oversees the Property and Evidence Division, Animal Care and Control, School Resource Officers, Crime Prevention, Volunteers, Chaplains and several community outreach programs.
 Major Sherie Pearsall